adamhinton/inv-todo/README.md

 takes in todoItem from IncompleteTodosContainer.js has empty checkbox and title
 onClick: set item to be complete -- need to figure out how to do this

+### CompletedTodosContainer.js

+take in todoList from App \
+filter over todoList, displaying a SingleCompleteTodo for each one where isCompleted

 # Getting Started with Create React App